 Checking to See if Your Credit Score Changed

-Keep in mind that there are many different scores, and that different scoring systems have different criteria and different numerical ranges.
-Because of that, your score may vary substantially from one lender to another, depending on the model they choose.
+Keep in mind that there are many different credit scores, and each scoring system may have different criteria and different numerical ranges.
+Because of that, the credit score number you receive may vary substantially from one lender to another, depending on the model they choose.